 Required Documentation Package

-• Proof of property ownership (grant deed or title report dated within 30 days)
+- Grant deed or title report dated within 30 days, proving current ownership

-• Primary residence verification (utility bills for the preceding 12 months, California driver's license, vehicle registration, voter registration)
+- Primary residence verification: utility bills covering the preceding 12 months, California driver's license, vehicle registration, voter registration, all showing the property address

-• Parking plan demonstrating compliance with NBMC parking requirements (minimum two off-street spaces for properties with three or more bedrooms)
+- Parking plan demonstrating compliance with NBMC standards (two off-street spaces required for properties with three or more bedrooms)

-• Proof of liability insurance with minimum $1 million coverage naming the City of Newport Beach as additional insured
+- Liability insurance certificate showing minimum $1 million coverage with the City of Newport Beach named as additional insured

-• Transient Occupancy Tax (TOT) registration certificate from the city Finance Department
+- Transient Occupancy Tax registration certificate from the Finance Department

-For Coastal Zone properties, additional documentation includes a coastal development permit application or exemption determination, typically adding 30-45 days to the approval timeline due to Coastal Commission review protocols.
+Coastal Zone parcels require a coastal development permit application or exemption determination, typically extending approval timelines by 30 to 45 days due to Coastal Commission review protocols embedded in the Local Coastal Program.

 Transient Occupancy Tax Registration